joshbegley/nyt-latest/previous.md

 `A pilot program is building solar panels over irrigation canals to generate electricity.
 As a bonus, the shade prevents water from evaporating.`\
 https://www.nytimes.com/2026/06/22/climate/california-canals-solar-panels-water-nexus.html

-**Over-Celebrate the Nation’s 250th?
-Absolutely, if Kim Smith Has Her Way.**\
+**America is 250.
+One Maine Woman Is Making the Celebration Last All Year.**\
-`Ms. Smith, a city worker in Presque Isle, Maine, planned a year’s worth of festivities with a commitment that bordered on obsession.
+`Kim Smith, a city worker in Presque Isle, Maine, planned a year’s worth of festivities with a commitment that bordered on obsession.
 Her approach felt quintessentially American.`\
 https://www.nytimes.com/2026/06/22/us/presque-isle-maine-america-250.html

 **Why Are Dress Sneakers Everywhere?**\